By Laura Slot, 2010 ~ 8 minute read

 Psychiatric hospitals are currently operating at full capacity and the pressure to reopen others is rapidly increasing.
 As a result, Manderscheid said, “we’ve got to reopen buildings that have been closed for years.”
 The growing number of patients in psychiatric hospitals is partially due to an increase in forensic patients, people with a mental illness who have committed a crime.
 “If you don’t offer community services, the person will get picked up by the police and go in front of a judge,” Manderscheid explained.
 “The judge will ask the prosecutor what alternatives do I have here, and there are no alternatives, so the judge either sends them to a state hospital or a state prison.”

 In New York City, more than 420,000 people with severe mental illness currently live in communities or on the streets.
-Frey is one of 86 patients who receive housing through the non-profit organization Baltic Street Inc. He lives independently in a cluttered one bedroom apartment in Brooklyn’s popular Carroll Gardens neighborhood where traffic on the Gowanus Expressway thunders past the front doorstep night and day.
+Faye is one of 86 patients who receive housing through the non-profit organization Baltic Street Inc. He lives independently in a cluttered one bedroom apartment in Brooklyn’s popular Carroll Gardens neighborhood where traffic on the Gowanus Expressway thunders past the front doorstep night and day.

 Edwin Fuller Torrey, a well-known psychiatrist who is the founder and director of the national non-profit organization Treatment Advocacy Center, has always been a fierce critic of the deinstitutionalization process.
 Reopening psychiatric hospitals, in his view, is a positive reversal.
 “If you take people with severe mental psychiatric disorders, like schizophrenia and bipolar disorder, and put them in public housing, some will make it but many will not,” Torrey said.
 “They won’t because they are sick and they are delusional.
 One of my patients, for example, went in and took out all the plumbing, because he was sure that was how the CIA was sending messages.”